jj-foster/shallow-water-cellular-automata/readme.md

   - If manning_n is low, the simulation tends to oscillate because inertia is not damped
 - bh_tolerance dictates when the simulation ends (hydrodynamic head difference between cells)

 - pressure outlet bc needs tweaking.
-Acceleration into the boundary shouldn't happen
+Acceleration into the boundary shouldn't happen(?)

+- possible error with inlet boundary condition - velocity propagation
+  - possibly related: hydrodynamic head looks smooth but water depth isn't

 - visualise by fixed timestep rather than iteration?